pratapram/unicornML/README.md

 We recommend you use the latest version of Chrome to complete this workshop.

-### Text Editor

-You will need a local text editor for making minor updates to configuration files.

 ## Modules

 This workshop is broken up into multiple modules.
 You must complete each module before proceeding to the next.
 The first module has a slidedeck to understand the context, then second module explores the use of Amazon Comprehend, the next model helps you build a TensorFlow Model in Sagemaker, and in the last module we build the complete voice-of-the-customer application using a CloudFormation template.